ReliSA/Software-process-antipatterns-catalogue/catalogue/PMs_Who_Write_Specs.md

 # PMs Who Write Specs

 ## Summary
-Project manager writes functional specfification.
+Project manager writes functional specification, rather than analysts, product managers or similar role.
+The specification becomes the project plan, rather than these two artefacts being discussed.

 ## Symptoms
  - project manager as the main performer of writing the functional specification